code-monet/sim-gamer-kit/docs/game_guides/index.md

     is known to crash or lose effects with some wheels.
 *   `FFB Saturation`: Force feedback from the game saturates; FFFSake user gain settings are advised.
+*   `FFB Crash`: The game crashes if FFB devices are plugged in, or if FFB is enabled in-game.
 *   `IndirectInput`: The game needs the listed feature from [IndirectInput](../indirect_input/index.md)